 What’s ultimately so engaging about the game is the sense of agency.
 You can actually determine the fate of your characters, choosing to ignore the impending apocalypse.
 Very few games up until then gave players that kind of decision.
 The consequences are devastating as Nyx, through Death, was going to ravage the entire planet.
 And I was conflicted because I didn’t want to kill Death as he was fused with my friend!

 The ending battle against Nyx is sublime, eloquent, and poetic.
 Friendships and social links can temporarily stave off Death, even if Death can never be truly overcome.
 Great stories transcend culture, transcend their medium, transcend even the time they were written in.
-As we all move into 2018, I think about that choice a lot and hope that I can always act with that same type of courage no matter what the odds.
+As we all move into the new year, I think about that choice a lot and hope that I can always act with that same type of courage no matter what the odds.